Question: what do you think all of these symptoms have in common?

 Doctors such as your endocrinologist or primary care physician are probably not aware of leptin resistance or how to treat it.

-Treatments that fit into this category include GLP-1 agonists, T3 thyroid hormone, dietary changes such as those found here, and supplements such as those found here
+Treatments that fit into this category include GLP-1 agonists, T3 thyroid hormone, dietary changes, and supplements.

 If you have severe leptin resistance you will most likely also have to look at other hormone imbalances such as low T3 syndrome and hypothyroidism.